bsy6766/Visualization/README.md

 #### Collision Resolution
 If collision resolution is enabled, entity will kind of 'bounce off' from collided entity instead of passing by.<br>
+Collidided/Colliding entities are shown as red on the screen.<br>
 Toggle this option by pressing R.

 #### Grid